 Anatomy of a FILE record

-A record that runs out of space — too many fragments, too many ADS, an unusually long name — sprouts an $ATTRIBUTE_LIST attribute that points at one or more extension records elsewhere in the table.
-Parsers must follow the chain to assemble the complete file.
+After the header come the attributes.
+Each one has its own short header (type, length, resident/non-resident flag, optional name) followed by the data.
+There is no fixed order, but in practice $STANDARD_INFORMATION is first and $DATA last.
+A record that runs out of space (too many fragments, too many ADS, an unusually long name) sprouts an $ATTRIBUTE_LIST attribute pointing at one or more extension records elsewhere in the table.
+Parsers must follow the chain to reconstruct the file.

 File attributes stored in $MFT